0xhilSa/tinyriscv/README.md

 - [X] Implement hex, oct and bin output files
 - [ ] Draw graph for visualization
 - [ ] Generate the assembly full fledged assembly code
+- [ ] Include all the I, R, J type instruction

 ### Install from the source
 ```bash